-The participant identification code will be a unique identifier composed of two part.
+The participant identification code will be a unique identifier composed of two parts.
 The first part will be made up of two numbers referring to the recruitment site e.g. 01.
-The second part will be made up of a series of consecutive numbers, e.g. the first enrolled subject may be allocated the subject number 001, the second subject enrolled, subject 002, etc. Thus, all study documents (apart from those source documents which by default contain identifying data, such as hospital medical notes, laboratory results, etc.), including the case report forms and study database will be labelled with site number and participant number; e.g. 01-001.
+The second part will be made up of a series of consecutive numbers, e.g. the first enrolled subject may be allocated the subject number 001, the second subject enrolled, subject 002, etc. Thus, all study documents (apart from those source documents which by default contain identifying data, such as hospital medical notes, laboratory results, etc.), including the case report forms and study database will be labelled with site number and participant number, e.g. 01-001.

-This unique participant identification code will be assigned by the PI/delegate once the child is enrolled in the study.
+This unique participant identification code will be assigned by the Pl/delegate once the child is enrolled in the study.
 This information will be kept in an enrolment log, which will be kept updated throughout the study, and will be stored in the investigator site file (ISF) with access limited to members of the study team and authorised individuals.
 The unique participant identification code (site numbers and participant number) will be used to randomise the child into a treatment group using the study online randomisation system.
 All data will be anonymised before it is used or sent/transferred from the site.
 Only the participant identification code will be used.
+The unique participant code will be used to link BLIPA participants and their data with consented samples taken for future research.